What is Robinhood?

 What You Need to Know Before Using a Trading App

-Here are a few things to consider if you are planning to go solo and invest using an app like Robinhood:
+Here are a few things to research if you are considering using an app like Robinhood:

 All of these are strategies or orders, investors use so that they can buy a stock at the price that they want.
 That means, using these strategies your stocks are not purchased in real-time.
 Instead, the shares of the asset are only acquired if and only if the asset you want reaches your desired price point.